graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-11/papers/2025-11-30-scaling-second-order.md

 #### Background

 Throughout a decade of transformation in deep learning, Adam dominated as the _de facto_ default optimizer of choice for neural network training.
-Although there have been many and various optimizers proposed, Adam's combination of momentum and normalized gradients with per-parameter adaptivity proved hard to beat.
+Although there have been many and various optimizers proposed, Adam's combination of momentum and normalized gradients with per-parameter adaptivity has proven hard to beat.
 However, this status quo is being challenged: [Muon](https://kellerjordan.github.io/posts/muon/) was shown to be the most efficient optimizer for training LLMs in the [nanogpt speed-run](https://github.com/KellerJordan/modded-nanogpt), and then scaled up successfully to [16B-parameter models](https://arxiv.org/abs/2502.16982).
 In this context comes [How to Scale Second-Order Optimization](https://openreview.net/pdf?id=Ei6IsmxYrb), presented at NeurIPS 2025 in San Diego last week.